 You no doubt attained your new role or assignment based on merit, but that’s no reason to lack gratitude for the opportunity.
 In fact, there’s never a good reason to lack gratitude for the opportunities of life, even those that come with intense challenges and frustrations.
 Start out thankful and remain thankful.
 You probably deserve the opportunity, but you’re not entitled to it.
 A grateful heart is the best place to start.

 Like what you read?
 Never miss a post about leadership, transparency and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: authenticity, gratitude, service, values
+Sign up here.Tags: authenticity, CEO, gratitude, service, values